Quasiparticle projection method for dynamically unstable Bose-Einstein condensates: Abstract

 \section{Abstract}

 We present a general formalism for performing a time-dependent Bogoliubov analysis of a dynamically unstable Bose--Einstein condensate, which extends the quasiparticle projection method of Morgan \textit{et al.} [\href{https://doi.org/10.1103/PhysRevA.57.3818}{Phys.\ Rev.\ A \textbf{57}, 3818 (1998)}] to cases with a complex spectrum.
 By introducing the proper left eigenvectors associated with each regime, we construct a biorthogonal basis.
 While the usual Bogoliubov normalization $\braket{u | u} - \braket{v | v} = 1$ may not hold in this basis, it still allows for a complete mode decomposition and an accurate reconstruction of arbitrary perturbations over time.
 This approach extends the applicability of the Bogoliubov framework beyond the stable regime, providing a consistent analysis of the time evolution of unstable condensates.
 As a proof of concept, we apply the method to a one-dimensional condensate with attractive interactions, which is dynamically unstable and evolves into nonstationary localized structures seeded by small perturbations.
+Overall, the present method provides a complete and robust mode expansion that remains meaningful beyond the linear regime and useful for characterizing the macroscopic development of instabilities.